PANCE Blueprint EENT (7%)

 Barotrauma

 Patient will present as → a 17-year-old male who returned from a senior class trip to Mexico.
 While there, they decided to take scuba classes.
 After 3 days of shallow diving, they attempted their first 100-foot dive.
 After 5 minutes on their second dive, his equipment failed.
-He quickly shared the working breathing equipment of his friend and they rose rapidly to the surface in a panic for air.
+He quickly shared the working breathing equipment of his friend, and they rose rapidly to the surface in a panic for air.
 The patient noticed immediate pain in his right ear, which resolved somewhat when he forcefully yawned and heard a "pop."
-Since then he reports dizziness and hearing loss in the affected ear.
+Since then, he has reported dizziness and hearing loss in the affected ear.

 Symptoms of ear barotrauma may include sensorineural hearing loss and/or vertigo if which of the following develops?

 Perilymph fistula – perilymph fistula (PLF) is a tear or defect in the membranes that separate the middle ear from the perilymphatic space in the inner ear.
 The tear can allow fluid to leak into the middle ear.
-It can also cause changes of pressure in the middle ear, which will impact the inner ear, causing abnormal symptoms.
-Symptoms of otic barotrauma are severe pain, conductive hearing loss, and if there is a perilymph fistula, sensorineural hearing loss, and/or vertigo.
+It can also cause changes in pressure in the middle ear, which will impact the inner ear, causing abnormal symptoms.
+Symptoms of otic barotrauma are severe pain, conductive hearing loss, and, if there is a perilymph fistula, sensorineural hearing loss and/or vertigo.

 Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume; it affects air-containing areas, including lungs, ears, sinuses, GI tract, air spaces in tooth fillings, and space contained by the diving face mask